 The minimum exclusion criteria with regard to sustainability are based on information from an external data provider and are coded in the context of pre- and post-trade compliance.
-The review shall be carried out at six month intervals, at least.
+The review shall be carried out at least every six months.
+The Fund's benchmark is not consistent with the environmental or social characteristics supported by the Fund.